matheus6p/matheus6p/README.md

 ## A computer science student and technology enthusiast. 💻

 ### 🤯"The cool thing about being a programmer: the computer does exactly what you tell it to do.
-The bad thing : the computer does exactly what you tell it to do."🤯
+The bad thing: the computer does exactly what you tell it to do."🤯

  📍 Living in Sorocaba, São Paulo.
 💻